If your EFTPOS terminal displays a Comms Error when you attempt a transaction the terminal is unable to communicate with the payment network.

 When your terminal is working correctly the icon should be grey – if it’s red then something is wrong.

 If your internet is currently down but you have a phone line available on-site you can change your terminal to use this instead.
 If you have a VX 690 terminal is it capable or working on wi-fi, ethernet, dial-up, and GPRS (if it has a SIM card inside).

 Please contact our 24/7 Technical Support on 0800 338 767 (select option 2) to guide you through this process.

 If there are no communication methods available your terminal should still go into Offline Mode.
 Transactions are stored on your terminal until you can logon again.

-For more information of Offline Mode Limits please read this post.
+For more information about Offline Mode Limits please read this post.

 For more information: